Have Questions?

 214-920-1628

-Phoenix House Texas has been offering addiction treatment and rehab services to the residents of Round Rock, Texas and those living within the surrounding communities.
+Phoenix House Texas has been offering addiction treatment and rehab services to the residents of Round Rock and those living within the surrounding communities.
 Today, Phoenix House Texas offers services like individual psychotherapy, matrix model, group therapy, trauma therapy, group therapy, contingency management/motivational incentive and others in keeping with its belief of following rehab treatments that work best to help people achieve recovery.

 This drug and alcohol treatment facility also thinks that the way to get the best result for the client is to offer individual care.
 Services are available in the following settings - inpatient detox facilities, intensive outpatient treatment, inpatient treatment facilities, short term drug rehab facilities, long term addiction treatment centers and others.